-Often people tend to play with their fingers too straight, so they don’t utilise each of the knuckles fully.
+Often people tend to play with their fingers too straight, so they don’t fully utilise each knuckle.
 Or the fingers are too far away from the keys for co-ordination to be successful.

-You can practice exercises away from your instrument such as patting your head while rubbing your belly in a circle help co-ordination.
-Another one is drawing a circle with your right hand while drawing a triangle with the left hand.
+You can practice exercises away from your instrument, such as patting your head while rubbing your belly in a circle to help co-ordination.
+Another one is drawing a circle with your right hand while drawing a triangle with your left hand.

 Practice the bar using lots of different rhythms.
 This method is one of my favourites, as it does make a difference.
 It takes more concentration to play the notes in a different way to what is written on the page.
 When you’ve gone through 5 or 6 rhythmic patterns, the bar seems so much easier to play it as written.

 Here’s another video from Musician in the Making which highlights some of these tips.